 Some of the electives likely to be of interest to MAM students are listed below by interest track.
 Although concentrations and tracks are not required within the MAM program, students may elect to follow courses within a particular interest and function area.
-These are merely recommendations, and students certainly may opt to try interest areas that are not on this list.
-For a complete list of electives, please consult the Heinz College Fall and Spring schedules of courses.
+These are mere recommendations, and students certainly may opt to try interest areas that are not on this list.
+For a complete list of electives, please consult the Carnegie Mellon Schedule of Courses.